circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ```
 {% endraw %}

-In the [Node orb](https://circleci.com/orbs/registry/orb/circleci/node), for example, a parameterized Docker-based executor is provided, through which users can set the Docker tag.
+In the [Node orb](https://circleci.com/orbs/registry/orb/circleci/node), for example, a parameterized Docker-based executor is provided, through which you can set the Docker tag.
 This provides a simple way to test applications against any version of Node.js when used with the Node orb's [test job](https://circleci.com/orbs/registry/orb/circleci/node#usage-run_matrix_testing).

 For more information, see the guide to [Authoring Reusable Executors]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-executors) and the registry page for the [Node Orb](https://circleci.com/orbs/registry/orb/circleci/node#executors-default).

 ### Jobs

-Jobs define a collection of [steps](https://circleci.com/docs/2.0/configuration-reference/#steps) to be run within a given [executor]({{site.baseurl}}/2.0/orb-concepts/#executors), and are invoked via [Workflows]({{site.baseurl}}/2.0/workflows-overview/).
+Jobs define a collection of [steps](https://circleci.com/docs/2.0/configuration-reference/#steps) to be run within a given [executor]({{site.baseurl}}/2.0/orb-concepts/#executors), and are orchestrated using [Workflows]({{site.baseurl}}/2.0/workflows-overview/).
 Jobs will also individually return their status via [GitHub Checks](https://circleci.com/docs/2.0/enable-checks/).

 ```yaml
 version: 2.1